ivanpmartell/LittleWarGameClient/README.md

 ## Overlays

 The OpenGL overlay is enabled by default.
-You can change the overlay to use Direct2D, or turn the overlay completely.
+You can change the overlay to use Direct2D, or turn the overlay off completely.
 The overlay allows steam overlay integration, as well as notifications, e.g. Download progress of replays.

 ## Plugin Support